Kate-ritz/pa-2-code-breaking/README.md

 # pa-2-code-breaking
-Peer activity 2 with Kate Roetcisoender and Tyler Busby
+Peer activity 2 with Kate Roetcisoender and Tyler Busby.